maxking/mailmania-bot/README.md

     endpoints for your project and push your packaged virtual environment to AWS Lambda.

+	The above command will also give you endpoint where your bot will listen for requests.
+You will need this in next step to setup the Gitlab's Webhook.

 	**Note**: Sometimes, you may get `Module 'gitlab' not found` or similar errors for dependencies.
 Please de-activate and re-activate your virtualenv to fix this.
 I am not sure about the exact reason for this problem.

 I recommend reading [Chalice's Quickstart][7] and [documentation][4] for more detailed instructions.

+### Gitlab Setup

+Now, you need to add a webhook in your Gitlab project to send a POST to the URL you received in the previous step after running `chalice deploy` command.

+You will also need a long random token which you added in the configuration above to make sure only requests from Gitlab project are processed by the Bot.
+Add this token under "Secret Token" in add web hook form.

+Check only "Merge Request events" in the list of events.

+Finally, save your webhook.

 ## Process of creating Merge Request